Stop the fish farm faeces dump

 There is a secret marine wonderland under Tasmania's seas.
 While all Australians know about the Great Barrier Reef, very few know that Tasmania is a unique, global hot spot for marine biodiversity.
 90 percent of Tasmania's marine life is found nowhere else on earth.
 Giant underwater kelp forests, the endangered spotted handfish, the Macquarie Island cormorant - these are just some of the species that only exist in Tasmania, the gateway to Antarctica.

 And yet just 1 percent of Tasmania's globally significant marine environment is protected.
 That means it is at risk of being destroyed by overfishing, climate change and poorly planned coastal development - before people even know it exists.
 Our mission is to stop this from happening.

 The endangered Weedy Seadragon.
 Click here for a full report on Tasmania's marine values.

 Stop the Super Trawler!

-Environment Tasmania is fighting hard to stop monster trawlers from industrialising Australia's oceans, and wiping out Tasmania's unique marine life with nets that could hold 13 jumbo jets.
+Environment Tasmania has an impressive track record on protecting Australia's marine environment.
+Our supporters have stopped two monster trawlers from industrialising Australia's oceans, and wiping out Tasmania's unique marine life with nets that could hold 13 jumbo jets.

 Like to know all the facts?
 Click here for our Super Trawler Fact Sheet.